Bangladesh | Green Roads for Water

 A tree-lined road in Bangladesh.
 Trees block dust, reduce erosion, and absorb runoff.

 This web page focusses on Green Roads for Water in Bangladesh.
 It has been prepared under the “Consultancy Services for Increasing Resilience of Rural Infrastructure and Local Communities through Green Roads Concept” project, implemented by MetaMeta and ADSL for the Local Government Engineering Department (LGED) in Bangladesh and the World Bank, and aims to set the foundation for systematically integrating water management and climate resilience in road development.
-Under this project, country-specific Guidelines on Green Roads for Water are being developed.

 Contact: Frank.vanSteenbergen@gopa.eu or David.Mornout@gopa.eu.